'He Killed My Husband': Mother Tells Investigators 22-Year-Old Son Stabbed His Father To Death Inside Bucks County Home

 He was arraigned and denied bail and remanded to the Bucks County Correctional Facility.

-Gregory was pronounced dead at the scene.MORE NEWS: Broad Street Run Activities Underway In Philadelphia, SEPTA Offering Runners Free Rides Before, After Race
+Gregory was pronounced dead at the scene.MORE NEWS: Police Alert Community After Black Bear Spotted Near Harriet Wetherill Park In Plymouth Meeting

 An investigation is ongoing.